 Looking even further back in time, the city’s plentiful parks also contain among the highest concentration of Native American effigy mounds found anywhere.
-These raised mounds of earth are often found in the shapes of animals, such as birds and snakes, and held religious significance for those who created them in the state more than a thousand years ago.
-Check these historic formations out at Burrows Park, Bear Mound Park, Vilas Park, Cherokee Park, Hudson Park, and more.
+These ancient earthworks are often found in the shapes of animals, such as birds and snakes, and hold religious significance for the cultures who created them more than a thousand years ago.

 Take your local park thinking to the next level by heading over to this municipal amusement park.
-The first thing that screams history here is the prices: from 25 cents to a dollar per go for each of the park’s eighteen roller coasters and other rides, this municipal park offers affordability reminiscent of a different time.
+The first thing that screams history here is the prices: from 25 cents to a dollar per go for each of the park’s eighteen roller coasters and other rides, this nostalgic destination offers affordability reminiscent of a different time.

-Bolstering the park’s historic luster, Bay Beach stands as the ninth oldest continuously running amusement park in the country, was once visited by U.S. President Franklin Delano Roosevelt, and now features a roller coaster that was once favored by The King himself, Elvis Presley.
+Bolstering the park’s historic luster, Bay Beach stands as the ninth oldest continuously running amusement park in the country.
+It was once visited by U.S. President Franklin Delano Roosevelt and now features a roller coaster that was once favored by The King himself, Elvis Presley.